Coronavirus (Covid-19) and CIPS Exams

 CIPS exams update - working together through the Coronavirus pandemic

-We are monitoring the evolving Coronavirus situation daily in all countries and are also in contact with exam centres to ensure plans are in place for the safe delivery of CIPS exams.
+We are continually monitoring the evolving coronavirus situation and are also in contact with exam centres and education partners around the world to ensure the safe delivery of CIPS exams.

-For many CIPS exam in July 2020 will be running as scheduled, and the CIPS teams are working hard to ensure as many students as possible will be able to take exams as planned.
+The CIPS teams are working hard to ensure as many students as possible can take their exams as planned.

 If there are changes that affect your country or exam centre that impacts on the ability to safely deliver exams, we will inform you directly via email as quickly as possible and update this webpage.